Mulweye/Mulweye/README.md

 Additionally, I'm on a continuous learning journey in the realms of Data Science and Machine Learning, eager to explore new algorithms and techniques.

 I'm enthusiastic about collaborating on projects that challenge me to think innovatively and push the boundaries of data science.
-Whether it's predictive modeling, natural language processing, or anything in between, I'm keen to contribute my expertise and learn from like-minded individuals.
+Whether it's predictive modelling, natural language processing, or anything in between, I'm keen to contribute my expertise and learn from like-minded individuals.

 Have a project idea or just want to chat about data?
 Feel free to reach out to me via email at mulweye.anthony@gmail.com.
 I'm always open to new opportunities and exciting collaborations.